You all know what QR Codes are—advanced barcodes that are easily scannable using a smartphone.

-E. How to create Static QR Code
+F. How to create static QR Code

-In order to create QR Codes, you need a QR Code generator tool or a bulk QR Code generator to create QR Codes in bulk.
+In order to create QR Codes, you need a best QR Code generator tool or a bulk QR Code generator to create QR Codes in bulk.

 Using Scanova for demo purposes, here are some steps that you need to follow: